-The film's editor Ralph Rosenblum is quoted as saying of this movie in Eric Lax's book "Woody Allen: A Biography" (1991): "Even before he made a movie, he had that Bergmanesque streak.
+Editor Ralph Rosenblum is quoted as saying of this movie in Eric Lax's book "Woody Allen: A Biography" (1991): "Even before he made a movie, he had that Bergmanesque streak.
 He was going to make funny movies and pull the rug at the very end.
 I wasn't shocked by the original end of Take the Money and Run (1969) (where Virgil is machine-gunned), but I thought it was stupid.
-But that's something he has carried through all his movies and he will finish his life making serious movies.
-He says that comedy writers sit at the children's table and he's absolutely right about that.
+But that's something he has carried through all his movies, and he will finish his life making serious movies.
+He says that comedy writers sit at the children's table, and he's absolutely right about that.
 He wants to be remembered as a serious writer, a serious filmmaker.
 He managed to rescue Interiors, much to his credit.
 He was against the wall.
 I think he was afraid.
 He was testy, he was slightly short-tempered.
 He was fearful.
 He thought he had a real bomb.
 But he managed to pull it out with his own work.
-The day the reviews came out, he said to me, 'Well, we pulled this one out by the short hairs, didn't we?'."
+The day the reviews came out, he said to me, 'Well, we pulled this one out by the short hairs, didn't we?'"

 This was the first film that Woody Allen directed after his Best Picture Academy Award winning film Annie Hall (1977) which won four Oscars including Best Director and Original Screenplay (both for Allen) and Best Actress for Diane Keaton.
-The film was also the next that Allen and Keaton collaborated on after Annie Hall (1977).

 The film was nominated for five Academy Awards including Best Actress (Geraldine Page), Best Actress in a Supporting Role (Maureen Stapleton), Best Art Direction, and for Woody Allen, both Best Original Screenplay and Best Director, but it failed to win any Oscars .